hey-its-d2t2/Futureintern_JD_4/README.md

 # Snake Game

-**Snake Game** is a classic game developed as part of Task 4 for my Future Intern internship.
+**Snake Game** is a classic game developed as part of **Task 4** for my **Future Intern internship**.
 This project implements the classic Snake Game using HTML, CSS, JavaScript, and Spring Boot.
 The game is designed to be engaging and easy to play directly from a web browser.

 ## Tech Stack